mpuels/faceswap/INSTALL.md

 ```
 If setup fails for any reason you can still manually install the packages listed within requirements.txt

+You can also run

+    make venv

+to set up a virtual environment.
+It will be created in the directory `venv/`.

 ### About some of the options
    - CUDA: For acceleration.
 Requires a good nVidia Graphics Card (which supports CUDA inside)
    - Docker: Provide a ready-made image.
 Hide trivial details.
 Get you straight to the project.